anapsix/dynamicinfradays/user/pages/01.home/_event/showcase.md

 # ContainerDays Boston 2015

-The community container and dynamic infrastructure (un)conference comes to Boston.
+The community container and dynamic infrastructure (un)conference comes to Boston on June 5-6, 2015

 #### Learn, share, experiment